 - (1) he shall have either obtained a First or Second Class in the Honour School of Theology or Philosophy and Theology or passed or have been exempted from the Qualifying Examination hereinafter prescribed; and

-- (2) he shall have obtained from the Board of the Faculty of Theology a certificate that he has presented published work and/or a thesis of a high standard of merit such as entitles him to supplicate for the degree.
+- (2) he shall have obtained from the Board of the Faculty of Theology and Religion a certificate that he has presented published work and/or a thesis of a high standard of merit such as entitles him to supplicate for the degree.

 - 1. The Qualifying Examination shall be in Christian Theology as specified in the regulations below.
-2. The examination shall be under the supervision of the Board of the Faculty of Theology.
+2. The examination shall be under the supervision of the Board of the Faculty of Theology and Religion.
 3. No candidate shall be admitted to examination unless either he is a Master of Arts, or has passed all the examinations required for the Degree of Bachelor of Arts not less than five terms before that in which the examination is held.

 - 4. Candidates holding the Diploma in Theology who satisfied the examiners for the diploma in the same papers as are specified for the Qualifying Examination may, with the approval of the board, be deemed to have passed the Qualifying Examination.
 Candidates holding the Diploma in Theology who satisfied the examiners for the diploma in three or two of the papers specified for the Qualifying Examination may, with the approval of the board, be deemed to have satisfied the examiners for the Qualifying Examination in those papers, in which case they shall be required, in order to pass the examination, to satisfy the examiners at one examination, in only one other paper or two other papers respectively.
 5. Every candidate shall be examined in writing and, unless individually excused by the examiners, viva voce.

-- 1. Every candidate who proposes to present a thesis must notify the Board of the Faculty of Theology, indicating the area of Christian Theology in which he intends to write the thesis.
+- 1. Every candidate who proposes to present a thesis must notify the Board of the Faculty of Theology and Religion, indicating the area of Christian Theology in which he intends to write the thesis.
 The board shall then assign an Adviser, who shall interview the candidate and advise him on a precise topic.
 The candidate shall then submit a title and statement of area and method for the board's approval, which must be obtained before the candidate can proceed, and which will not normally be given unless the board is satisfied that the candidate has the linguistic competence appropriate to the subject proposed.
 The candidate shall be instructed to consult the Adviser further at a point prior to submission of the thesis.

 - 2. A candidate who submits papers or books which have been produced in collaboration shall state in respect of each item the extent of his own contribution.